 Video conferencing grants deep glimpses into your private space Here too, it makes perfect sense to have a separate area within your home for this.

-- Get into the habit of having a regular work routine with fixed times, as if you had to drive to an office.
-It'll help you focus on the job.
+- Many people benefit from a regular workflow.
+If you're one of them, get into the habit of a regular workflow with fixed times, as if you had to drive to an office.
+Then you can concentrate better on the job.

 - You don't necessarily have to set up your own study.
 But you need your own area and a desk for your work.
 Just like your employer, you should pay attention to ergonomics here.

 - Work in a tidy environment.
-You should feel comfortable but not get too cozy.
-The sofa is not a suitable place to sit when working from home.
+You should feel comfortable, but not too cozy.
+The couch is not a suitable place for a home office.

-I know of many companies with modern setups who still refuse to allow remote work.
-I'll come to the reasons why in a moment.
-The model has several advantages:
+I know many companies that are set up in a modern way and still refuse remote work.
+I'll come to the reasons for this in a moment.
+The model does have some advantages:

 - Recruiting: Especially in the technical environment, there is probably no company that is not desperately looking for skilled workers.
 Opening up to remote increases the catchment area enormously.
 Especially for companies in rural areas.

-- Customer proximity: If the company operates across Germany or Europe: Remote workers may be located much closer to individual customers, suppliers and new markets.
+- Customer proximity: If the company operates throughout Germany or Europe: The remote workers may be located much closer to individual customers, suppliers and new markets.
 You can take advantage of this.

 - Expansion: In the long term, even new branch offices can be established in this way.

 The shortage of skilled workers is probably the most important point.
-Small companies and start-ups in particular are increasingly opening up to remote work because otherwise they would have no chance at all of filling all their vacancies.
-It's very similar at Raidboxes\.
-We found employees for important positions more quickly.
+Small companies and start-ups in particular are increasingly turning to remote working, as they would otherwise have no chance of filling all their vacancies.
+It is very similar at Raidboxes .
+We found a suitable person for important positions more quickly.